nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Shows a list of residents whose fields match the input keywords.

 Format: `filter /SPECIFIER KEY/VALUE [ADDITIONAL_KEYS/ADDITIONAL_VALUES]`
 * A specifier is required in order for the command to work.
-If not it is an invalid command format
+If not, it is an invalid command format
 * Only one specifier can be entered in a command.
 * Currently, only two specifiers are supported:
   * `/all` returns a resident if it fulfills **all** of the specified keywords.